nimalan-parameswaran/SmartBio-Air/README.md

 ---

+## Usage Instructions

+1. Power the MYOSA Mini IoT Kit and connect all sensors
+2. Allow MQ sensors adequate warm-up time
+3. Monitor air quality and system state on the OLED display
+4. Offline mode executes entirely on-device
+5. Online mode transmits data to Azure services
+6. View trends and summaries through the web dashboard

+---

 ## Requirements / Installation

 ## Installation and setup

 This repository does not include automated installation or flashing scripts.
-The available setup steps are limited to the repository contents:

 1. Clone the repository:
    ```sh